revoltchat/rfcs/rfcs/rfc-0001-webhooks.md

   // The ID of the channel which this webhook belongs to
   channel: String,

+  // The permissions of the webhook
+  permissions: u64,

   // The token of the webhook
   token: String
 }